Lake Interstate: Overview

-Lake Interstate is a "dock and shore" fishing lake located southwest of Lansing.
-The lake features one fishing pier, on the southern section of the lake, though fishing from the shore is possible as well.
+Lake Interstate is a "dock and shore" fishing lake located southwest of Lansing, the state's capital city.
+The lake features one fishing pier, on the southern section of the lake.
+Residents can fish from the pier, or from the shoreline.
 The lake is available for residents to use year round, and there is no fee charged to enter.
-Typical fish found in the lake consist of catfish, largemouth bass, bullhead, sunfish, yellow perch, sucker and others.
-The lake is stocked with fish on occasion.
+Fish that are commonly found in the lake are catfish, largemouth bass, bullhead, sunfish, yellow perch, sucker and others.
+On occasion the lake is stocked with fish.
 Ice fishing is common on the lake during the winter months.

+The lake is about 15 feet (4.6 m) deep on average, with a maximum depth of 35 feet (10.7 m).

+It is located less than two miles southwest of Lake Delta.